"Who swears the most?" - Children's reporters do research in the newsroom

 Luc and Julian spend their future day at blue News.
 As junior reporters, they are investigating a question that interests everyone and yet nobody likes to talk about: who earns the most in the newsroom?

-Without hesitation, the fifth grader and the secondary school student set off on their search - true to the old research wisdom "follow the money!".
+Without hesitation, the fifth-grader and the secondary school student set off on their search - true to the old research adage "follow the money!".